nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-retention-management/nuxeo-retention-howto-undeclare-records.md

 - A **`RecordManager`** group. //TODO what does it do by default?
 - A **`Manage Record`** permission that allows users to create/edit retention rules, apply a retention rule to a document or a list of documents and extend the duration of the retention for a document already under retention.
 - A **`Manage legal hold`** permission that allows granted users to apply/remove a legal hold to a document or a list of documents.
-- An **`Unset Retention`** permission that allows granted users to undeclare a record, in specific conditions (only applicable in standard mode).
+- An **`Unset Retention`** permission that allows granted users to undeclare a record, in specific conditions.

 ### Managing Retention Rules